ethereum/eth2.0-pm/eth2.0-implementers-calls/call_049.md

 We tried to participate in a small way on Spadina (4 nodes) and our progress is that the node isn't stable, so we weren't able.
 Created genesis properly, but couldn't stay up to the head.
 We added weak subjectivity chain start where you can pass in a finalized state and start from there.
 Finished standard API, doing a lot of refactoring, adding custom errors and cleaning things up, and moving forward still in progress are gossipsub 1.1 integration, not done, almost there, slashing protection interchange, and dist v5.1 upgrade.

-**Danny**: Do you have an intuition about the bottlenecks in suycing Spadina?
+**Danny**: Do you have an intuition about the bottlenecks in syncing Spadina?

 Yes, our syncing strategy hasn't been too great.
 We haven't really known what was happening to the blocks as we were feeding them in.
 Now that we're getting proper errors, it should be easier to know, okay we don't actually have a parent, can try to do a parent sync backwards, before we didn't have enough information to make a smart syncing algorithm, but now there are errors, rough peer scoring, should be easier to revisit the whole algorithm.